 50 years of heart transplant

-On 3 December 2017 it will be 50 years since the first heart transplant.
+3 December 2017 marked 50 years since the first heart transplant.
 Thousands of patients have since been saved, but there are still challenges.
 Sarah Brealey explains how we’re meeting them.

 Christiaan Barnard performs the first human heart transplant at Groote Shuur Hospital, Cape Town.